CraFarms

 CraFarms (or Crafar Farms) is a group of companies of which Allan, Beth and Frank Crafar were Directors.
 Crafar Farms was New Zealand's largest family-owned dairy business.
 The family business owned 22 dry stock and dairy farms with approximately 20,000 cows in various regions of the North Island, and was put into receivership in October 2009.
 Crafar Farms was involved in multiple prosecutions for pollution offences and incidents of poor animal welfare from 2007 to 2011.
+The business owed about $NZ200 million to its lenders.
+The Crafars stated that the recession and a drop in the Fonterra payout were major factors in the business going into receivership.